andylamp/ptucc_compiler/docs/ptuc_parser.md

 the dash (`|`) separating each case.
-The other important thing is that this particular rule returns a value; this is indicated by the assignment of `$1` to `$$` as `$$` is a symbol that indicates the return value of that rule (if any) and the `$1` indicates the value that accompanies the first rule or `token` in that case.
+The other important thing is that this particular rule returns a value; this is indicated by the assignment of `$1` to `$$` as `$$` is a symbol that indicates the return value of that rule (if any) and the `$1` indicates the value that accompanies the first rule or `token`.
 Let's look at another example.

 ```c
 // union entry